-For the purpose of PSS benefits, an eligible spouse is a person who was in a marital or couple relationship with the deceased at the time of death.
+For the purpose of CSS benefits, an eligible spouse is a person who was in a marital or couple relationship with the deceased at the time of death.
 The following types of relationships are considered to be a marital or couple relationship:

-- living with each other at the time of death for a continuous period of at least three years, as husband and wife, spouses, or partners, on a permanent and bona fide domestic basis; or - living with each other at the time of death for a continuous period of less than three years but, having regard for all relevant evidence, CSC is of the opinion that they were living with each other as husband and wife, spouses, or partners, on a permanent and bona fide domestic basis at the time of death.
+- living with each other as husband, wife, spouse or partner on a permanent and bona fide domestic basis for a continuous period of at least three years at the time of death; or - living with each other for a continuous period of less than three years at the time of death but, having regard for all relevant evidence, CSC is of the opinion that they were living with each other as husband, wife, spouse or partner, on a permanent and bona fide domestic basis at the time of death.